Compare Rates and Save on Health Insurance

-Medicare is available to those 65 or older or those who are younger but disabled or have specific medical conditions like end-stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), or a severe and persistent disability.
-However, the majority of people retire before they qualify for Medicare.
+Medicare is available to those 65 or older or those who are younger but disabled or have specific medical conditions like end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
+However, most people retire before they qualify for Medicare, creating a need to bridge the coverage gap.

 Key Takeaways

-The most affordable health insurance for retirees under 65 is Medicaid.
-However, eligibility is based on your income.
+Medicaid is the most affordable health insurance for retirees under 65.
+However, eligibility is dependent on your household's income.

 Health insurance options for early retirees include Medicaid, COBRA, short-term insurance and marketplace policies.